You can visit our KasperskyOS support forums if you have any additional questions:

 At the moment, implementation of the strict, efficient security model offered by KasperskyOS is only possible for specialized hardware and applications that provide broad but finite functionality.
 Its secure implementation is only possible when taking into account all the details (software architecture, hardware capabilities, etc.).

 We provide technical support to our customers according to the terms set out in the contract.
-We only provide technical support for the evaluation version – KasperskyOS Starter Kit – at the technical documentation level and via our forum.
+We only provide technical support for the evaluation version – KasperskyOS Education Kit – at the technical documentation level and via our forum.

 No. KasperskyOS is a completely original operating system, developed from scratch.